Affiliate links on Android Authority may earn us a commission. Learn more.

 The Sopranos was arguably the show that kicked off the golden age of television, or “prestige TV.”
 While it’s been off the air for nearly two decades, it continues to draw new audiences and remains an absolute classic.

 Haven’t you ever wanted to know more about sleep?
-Patterns, what’s healthy, what’s not — Matthew Walker covers all of this and so much more in podcast episode #1109.
-And, believe it or not, he actually makes the subject of sleep an interesting one.
+Patterns, what’s healthy, what’s not — Matthew Walker covers all this and much more in podcast episode #1109.
+And, believe it or not, he makes the subject of sleep interesting.

 Walker authored a book titled “Why We Sleep: Unlocking the Power of Sleep and Dreams.”
 If you have a chance to read the book, definitely do.
 If you don’t have the time, give this podcast a listen.
 Although Walker obviously can’t go into as much detail as he does in his book, he does expand on certain topics, like why we oversleep and why sleep is so important.

-Jackass has enjoyed a huge critical reassessment in recent years, culminating with the release and celebration of Jackass Forever in 2022.
-As such, it’s a pleasure to see Steve-O thriving as he looks back on a wild career, including major ups and downs and some tremendous personal growth, all chronicled in his recent book A Hard Kick in the Nuts: What I’ve Learned from a Lifetime of Terrible Decisions.
+Jackass has enjoyed a substantial critical reassessment in recent years, culminating with the release and celebration of Jackass Forever in 2022.
+As such, it’s a pleasure to see Steve-O thriving as he looks back on a wild career, including significant ups and downs and some tremendous personal growth, all chronicled in his book A Hard Kick in the Nuts: What I’ve Learned from a Lifetime of Terrible Decisions.

 Red Hot Chili Peppers frontman Anthony Kiedis is always a thoughtful interview, and his sitdown with Rogan in late 2022 is no exception.
-The musician has a knack for talking about his career and the industry in detailed but accessible terms, and he relates easily to Rogan throughout.
+The musician has a knack for discussing his career and the industry in detailed but accessible terms, and he relates easily to Rogan throughout.

 The discussion covered a lot of ground, with the rock legend going into the darker moments of his career and the perils of drugs in music.
 Kiedis also discussed his longtime relationship with legendary producer Rick Rubin, who had recorded his own interview with Rogan the week before.
-Looking back, Kiedis recognizes Rubin’s immense influence in helping bring hip hop into the Chili Peppers’ sound, a move that left many recording execs cold at the time despite seeming painfully obvious today.
+Looking back, Kiedis recognizes Rubin’s immense influence in helping bring hip-hop into the Chili Peppers’ sound.
+This move left many recording execs cold at the time despite seeming painfully obvious today.

 Willink was such a great guest that Rogan has had him back three times since his original appearance.
 You can listen to him on episodes #729, #1391 (with Tulsi Gabbard), #1492, and #1740.
 If you want to feel inspired and ready to take on the world, these are all great episodes to listen to.